Sunday, October 6, 2024

 Pride

-Purple Is Powerful: Kristina's coronation robe is purple.
+Purple Is Powerful: Kristina's coronation robe was/is purple.

-Rambunctious Italian: Although she/he/they was Italian by choice and Italy was her/his/their adopted homeland for most of her/his/their adult life, Kristina definitely had this personality, in contrast to the quiet, introverted nature of most Swedes.
+Rambunctious Italian: Although she was Italian by choice and Italy was her adopted homeland for most of her adult life, Kristina definitely had this personality most of the time, in contrast to the quiet, introverted nature of most Swedes.

 Raised by Dudes: For the most part.

-Rank Up: Kristina suddenly went from being princess to queen regnant (and technically also king) of Sweden just one month before her/his/their sixth birthday.
+Rank Up: Kristina suddenly went from being princess to queen regnant (and legally/functionally also king) of Sweden just one month before her sixth birthday.

 Really Gets Around: Was rumoured to do this with both men and women.

-"The Reason You Suck" Speech: Kristina often gave these to people who found themselves on the receiving end of her/his/their anger, frustration or disgrace.
+"The Reason You Suck" Speech: Kristina often gave these, either verbally or in writing, to people who found themselves on the receiving end of her anger, frustration or disgrace, regardless of whether it was justified or not.

 Reasonable Authority Figure